 - Turn the top right side out, by turning one layer through the opening.

 - Line up all outside edges.

-- Press well!
+- Press well.

 Join the Sides

-- Zig Zag the seam allowances.
+- Press the seam allowances open.

-Hem the Bottom of the Sides
+Hem the Bottom Edge

-- Stitch the hem.
+- Stitch along the upper folded edge to hem.

 - Turn right side out and push the corners out.
-Press the seam allowance towards the box sides.
+Press the seam allowance towards the sides.

 - Place the cover on the tissue box and pull tissues through the opening.